grandjam/jamesagrand-site/content/get-involved/prospective-phd-students.md

 Additionally, there is simply not enough time in the day for me to take meetings or phone/video calls with all applicants who wish to chat.
 I thus have a policy of not scheduling private conversations with any prospecitve student during the application process unless there are particularly unusual circumstances (e.g., military applicants, applicants with atypical funding situations).
 After I have completed my initial review of all submitted applications, I schedule phone/video calls with a small number of applicants to provide an opportunity for us to further discuss mutual interests and learn more about relevant experiences.

-You may email me or any of my [current graduate students](/people) if you have specific questions that are not addressed here.
-However, and prior to doing so, I strongly encourage you to review all the information found on my website as you will likely find answers to many common questions about the work I do and what it would be like to work with me.
+If you have specific questions that are not addressed on this site, you may attempt to contact any of the [graduate students](/people) currently working with me.
+However, prior to doing so, I strongly encourage you to review all the information found on this website as you will likely find answers to many common questions about the work I do and what it would be like to work with me.
 <hr>
 {{< /spoiler >}}